Jonathan

 VanAntwerpen

-Jonathan VanAntwerpen is co-editor of a series of books on secularism, religion, and public life, including Rethinking Secularism (Oxford University Press), The Power of Religion in the Public Sphere (Columbia University Press), The Post-Secular in Question (NYU Press), Habermas and Religion (Polity), and Varieties of Secularism in a Secular Age (Harvard University Press).
-VanAntwerpen was founding editor of The Immanent Frame, a digital forum produced by the Social Science Research Council (SSRC).
+Jonathan is co-editor of a series of books on secularism, religion, and public life, including Rethinking Secularism (Oxford University Press), The Power of Religion in the Public Sphere (Columbia University Press), The Post-Secular in Question (NYU Press), Habermas and Religion (Polity), and Varieties of Secularism in a Secular Age (Harvard University Press).
+He was founding editor of The Immanent Frame, a digital forum produced by the Social Science Research Council (SSRC).